neo4jrb/neo4j-core/README.md

 All adaptors will also take either a `logger` option with a Ruby logger to define where it will log to.

+All adaptors will also take the `skip_instrumentation` option to skip logging of queries.

+All adaptors will also take the `verbose_query_logs` option which can be `true` or `false` (`false` being the default).
+This will change the logging to output the source line of code which caused a query to be executed (note that the `skip_instrumentation` should not be set for logging to be produced).

 #### Bolt

 The Bolt adaptor takes `connect_timeout`, `read_timeout`, and `write_timeout` options which define appropriate timeouts.
 Since the `net_tcp_client` gem is used under the covers, it's defaults are the defaults for this adaptor (currently 10s for connect, 60s for read, and 60s for write)